 Exercising without overdoing it

-It is tempting to start a vigorous exercise plan alongside a diet for faster results.
-However, with time-restricted eating, this could make the fasting period more difficult.
+It is tempting to start a vigorous exercise plan alongside eating less for faster results.
+However, with TRE, this can make the fasting period more difficult.

 People may wish to keep their existing exercise program the same until their body adjusts to the new eating plan.
-This can help to avoid increased hunger from extra workouts, which could cause diet burnout or failure.
+This can help to avoid increased hunger from extra workouts, which may cause burnout or failure.